OCA/stock-logistics-warehouse/stock_move_location/readme/ROADMAP.md

 - Nice to have: add a magic button on locations that with context creates a new picking of that type with the origin location already filled in.

+Note from Jacques-Etienne Baudoux (BCIM)
+- The fill with stock action on stock.picking should not create manually the move lines but instead call `action_assign()`.
+There are many modules hooking `action_assign` that are not called due to this.